railstack/Awesome-Railstack/README.md

 ## Introduction

+> ...The idea is that if you configure your applications in the very same way most of the time then this should be the default way.
+Thus, > explicit configuration would be needed only in those cases where you can't follow the standard convention.
+>
+> *Rails Guides* Active Record Basics

 In fact all the frameworks apply to the rule *Convention over Configuration* intentionally or spontaneously, and Ruby on Rails emphasizes it especially.

 After Rails 5.1 implemented webpacker to manage frondend environment, it become more like a *tool suite* of managing web development in my view, though it's also (the best) one of elegant web frameworks in the world.